 Elvis Presley was known for being extremely close with his mother Gladys Presley.
-So when she tragically died of a heart attack in 1958, he was never the same again.
+When she tragically died of a heart attack in 1958, he would never be the same again.

 Elvis Presley spent much of his career as an American superstar — and stole the hearts of countless women.
 But according to some, the classic crooner only had eyes for one woman: his mother, Gladys Presley.

 Gladys loomed large in Elvis’s life.
 Overprotective and fawning, she poured her ambitions and affections into her only son.
 But when he became famous and successful, she withered in the unforgiving glare of the spotlight.